 Customizable Settings | Limited | Extensive |

 Here, Bright Data wins for advanced scraping projects.
-But if you’re scraping basic data, Smartproxy works perfectly.
+But if you’re scraping basic data, Decodo works perfectly.

 I ran a test on Instagram-post-scraper to compare how well they work.